 Those who persist in naysaying our plans on these new fronts will soon come to regret it.
 Especially, parents with "Christian" leanings had better get their priorities queered within the next few years or we are going to have to take the gloves off.
 That day will not be a pleasant one for those on the wrong side of history.

 History moves inexorably forward.
 Our vanguard role is clear.
 And in the future we are bringing, the trans movement has a crucial role to play.
 Not surprisingly, it is here that the holdouts are most starkly revealed.

 Incredibly, there are still parents out there who do not accept that their son, at age 4 or 5, has the wisdom and knowledge of sex to decide if he is a boy or a girl.
-There are still parents out there who think it is their right (rather than the right of LGBT-vetted school administrators) to decide what’s best for their children.
-It's hard to stomach, but these people actually still exist.
+There are still parents who think it is their right (rather than the right of LGBT-vetted school administrators) to decide what’s best for their children.
+It's hard to stomach, yes, but these people actually exist.

 We’re now finding that some of these “parents” even get upset when they learn that schools have been instructed not to inform them of their child’s declared gender identity.
 Which is amazing.
 I mean DUHHH!--the schools are only doing it to protect your child, who may want to begin hormone therapy and live according to his or her or their or zir new identity.

-In Britain claims of gender nonconformity among young people have surged more than 900% in the past few years.
+In Britain, claims of gender nonconformity among young people have surged more than 900% in the past few years.
 In short, things are going as planned.